Last updated on June 12, 2025

 Play of the Game | Illustration by Jung Park

-In short, Play Boosters are like Draft Boosters, but contain one fewer playable card, and have the potential of containing up to four rares, rather than the one rare that most Draft Boosters currently contain.
+In short, play boosters are like draft boosters, but contain one fewer playable card, and have the potential of containing up to four rares, rather than the one rare that most draft boosters contain.

-Play Boosters are a combination of Draft and Set Boosters, bringing the enhanced ‘Booster Fun’ experience of Set Boosters to a type of booster pack you can use in Limited MTG formats like Draft and Sealed.
+Play boosters are a combination of draft and set boosters, and bring the enhanced ‘Booster Fun’ experience of set boosters to a type of booster pack you can use in Limited MTG formats like Draft and Sealed.

 Play Booster Contents

-Play Boosters have a guaranteed one land, six commons, three uncommons and one rare/mythic in each booster.
+Play boosters have a guaranteed one land, six commons, three uncommons and one rare/mythic in each booster.
 This makes up 11 of the 14 cards in the pack.
 The remaining three slots are more variable, and each have the potential of being an extra rare.
 First of all, there’s a slot that will normally be a common, but 1-in-8 boosters will replace this common with a card from “The List,” which can be of any rarity.
-The final two slots are “Wildcard slots” (not Arena wildcards), and can be any card from the main set, with one of them being a guaranteed foil.
-As far as we know right now, these Wildcard slots will not be from supplementary products, such as Commander decks.
+The final two slots are “Wildcard slots” (not Arena wildcards), and with one of them a sure foil.
+These Wildcard slots generally do not include supplementary products, such as Commander decks.

-But who are Play Boosters for?
+But who are play boosters for?
 Well, they’re for pretty much everyone.
-If you’re not wanting to splurge out on a Collector Booster, but still want to open some MTG product, Play Boosters are going to be for you.
-Similarly, if you’re wanting to play Limited (because you have amazing taste in your Magic formats!), Play Boosters are also for you.
-We no longer have this split in the playerbase of whether you’re a Set Booster or Draft Booster person.
+If you do not want to splurge on a collector booster, but still want to open some MTG product, play boosters are for you.
+Similarly, if you want to play Limited (because you have amazing taste in your Magic formats!), play boosters are also for you.
+We no longer have this split in the player base of whether you’re a set booster or draft booster person.

 Draft Booster Contents

-Draft Boosters are the type of booster that you’ll have played with if you’ve ever drafted, with 10 commons, three uncommons, a rare and a land card.
-Sometimes (around 1-in-3 packs) you get a foil instead of a common.
+Draft boosters have 10 commons, three uncommons, a rare/mythic and a land card.
+This totals 15 cards and sometimes (around 1-in-3 packs) you get a foil instead of a common, plus some sets threw in an ad, token, or game aid.

-These boosters were the primary packs that existed since the advent of Magic, until Collector Boosters appeared in 2019 and started expanding the types of boosters you could buy.
+Draft boosters are the type of booster that is the typical booster from drafts before 2024.
+These boosters were the primary packs that existed since the advent of Magic, until collector boosters appeared in 2019 and started expanding the types of boosters you could buy.

 Which Is Better?
 Play or Draft Boosters?

-Wizards clearly think that Play Boosters are better, and there’s a lot of reasons why.
-Firstly, there’s more opportunity for booster fun style alt-arts and foils.
+Wizards clearly thinks that play boosters are better, and there’s a lot of reasons why.
+Firstly, there’s more opportunity for Booster Fun style alternate-arts and foils.
 There’s also the chance to open more rares, with the average pack containing around 1.4 rares instead of only 1.

-One downside to Play Boosters, though, is the price.
-Previously, Set Boosters were around $1 more per pack than Draft Boosters.
-Play Boosters will be roughly the same price per pack as Set Boosters, making them more expensive than Draft Boosters.
-This will also affect the price of playing Limited formats, and it’s the biggest downside to Play Boosters overall.
+One downside to play boosters, though, is the price.
+Previously, set boosters were around $1 more per pack than draft boosters.
+Play boosters are roughly the same price per pack as set boosters, which makes them more expensive than draft boosters.
+This also affects the price you pay to enter Limited formats, and it’s the biggest downside to play boosters overall.
+On this note, Final Fantasy play boosters support enough archetypes to be fun, you just need to get your hands on some.

 Best Play Boosters